aws-samples/sagemaker-cv-preprocessing-training-performance/README.md

 - `util_debugger.py`: Extract system utilization metrics with [SageMaker Debugger](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_debugger.html).

 ## Run SageMaker training job with decoding and augmentation on GPU:
-- Parameters such as training data path, S3 bucket, Epochs and other training hyperparameters can be adapted at `util_train.py`.
+- Parameters such as training data path, S3 bucket, epochs and other training hyperparameters can be adapted at `util_train.py`.
 - The custom custom training script used is  `src/sm_augmentation_train-script.py`.
 ```
 from util_debugger import get_sys_metric